Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Schwarzschild black hole mechanics

 This provides the dictionary between the observables of the Schr\"odinger algebra and the constants of integration directly entering the expressions of the classical trajectories.
 This underlines the role of constants of integration as constants of motion, and vice-versa the interpretation of conserved charges as initial conditions for the trajectories.
 This concludes the reconstruction of the Schwarzschild geometry from the Schr\"{o}dinger observables.
+We now present an additional set of symmetries for these two gravitational mini-superspaces.